10 Things You Wish You Could Say to Your Mother-in-Law

 4. Stop fussing over my husband

-I know that to you he will always be that cute little boy that used to run around naked in your living room, but he is a grown man now.
+To you he will always be that cute little boy that used to run around naked in your living room, but he is a grown man now.
 Treating him like a baby may take you back to happier times but it's actually detrimental to his marriage and life in general.

 5. It hurt my feelings